MisanthropicBit/neotest-busted/README.md

 ## Running from the command line

-A command called `NeotestBusted` is provided for running tests via the command line.
-It needs to run in `--headless` mode (no UI) and a minimal config.
+A `NeotestBusted` command is provided for running tests via the command line.
+This is useful for running all tests during CI.
+It needs to run in `--headless` mode (no UI) and needs a minimal config for setting up your test environment.

 You can provide the tests to run after the `--` argument.
+If you don't specify any tests to run, the command will automatically try to find your tests in a `spec`, `test`, or `tests` directory.

 ```shell
 $ nvim -u tests/minimal_init.lua --headless -c 'NeotestBusted' -- tests/my_spec.lua